sagyvolkov/sherlock/README.md

 RBD_STATS - for Ceph based SDSs (OCS or Rook/Ceph), you can show IO stats per each rbd devices/volume per database, this is the actual PVC that each database is using.

+## Security note:
+You'll notice in the _create_database_ and _run_database_workload-parallel_ scripts a few scc modifications.
+Security was/is never my concern when writing these scripts, but feel free to change or suggest changes to the scripts to make them more secure.

 ## Workloads status

 Sysbench: works on MySQL and PostgreSQL.